When I read God's Word, I hear Him speak

 In Ephesians, Paul calls marriage a mystery as it represents Christ’s relationship to the church (Ephesians 5:32).
 For the relationship of Jesus Christ to the saved body of people from all eternity, a marriage is used to describe how Jesus relates to this body (the gathering, ecclesia, the church).
 As a husband and wife act towards one another in mutual submission of one's power to the other for the benefit of the other, the benefit of the union, the benefit of the family, this reflects how Jesus relates to His people the church.

 The act of submitting to one another in marriage, as Paul also describes, is the way the husband and wife mimic and reflect Christ as husband and the church as bride, which is about the act of being meeked to the other, by restraining the sinful tendencies to be self-centered.
+It is self-control by submission, a fruit of the Spirit.

 At the onset, marriage in creation was one man and one woman joined by the presence and infilling of the Holy Spirit.
 God had breathed His Spirit into Adam to put His life into mankind which is the revelation of God also called Light; the Spirit reveals God to mankind as well as being a life giving empowerment to the image bearer.